 If you’re looking to use digital printing for your final product; make sure your designs are small and simple for a higher quality result.

 Standard White Sample

-Standard white samples are plain white boxes that do not carry any graphics or printing are typically used for quickly validating the quality of the material.
+Standard white samples are plain white boxes that do not carry any graphics or printing and are typically used for quickly validating the quality of the material.

-If you are running a bit tight on your project timeline and need to make sure your material holds your products perfectly, standard samples are the way to go.
+If you are running a bit tight on your project timeline and need to make sure your material holds your products sufficiently, standard samples are the way to go.

 A prototype enables you to make sure that the physical quality of the packaging is up to the standards of the project and is exactly what is required for the entire production.

 It effectively rules out any chances of mismatches in the quality and design of the product between what you expected and what you get and offers a tailored experience for your customers.